|Affiliations & Memberships

 The purposes of this Corporation are to preserve the history of Idyllwild and neighboring communities in the San Jacinto Mountains, to maintain artifacts thereof in a manner accessible to the public and to promote public awareness of local history for the enrichment of visitors and residents.

-Idyllwild Arts Foundation Associates, Treasurer,
+Idyllwild Arts Foundation Associates, President's Circle Supporter,

 Imagine a high school that has perfected the art of arts education.
 It’s Idyllwild Arts Academy, a close-knit, working community of students and teachers whose passion for the arts is balanced by a dedication to learning.
 Idyllwild offers a disciplined college preparatory program for grades 9-12 and post-graduates—along with world-class training in creative writing, dance, film & video, interdisciplinary arts, music, theatre, and visual arts.